• Skip to main content

 All of these weight loss surgeries create a smaller stomach, to force you to eat less.

-Their differences lie in mortality rates and effectiveness.
+Their primary differences lie in mortality rates and effectiveness.

 Weight loss surgery side effects